 - Miss Dickinson is the new English teacher and she's completely overwhelmed on her first day.
 She appears to have gotten a decent grasp of what's going on by the time the film ends.

 - Never Found the Body: Miss Dickinson comments that they have lost "four English teachers in six months," prompting Ms Fritton to observe: "Very careless of us.
 I expect they'll turn up."

-- Open the Door and See All the People: In the 2007 film, reporters are at the school and Colin Firth's character stands nude at the window of the headmistress' room.
+- Open the Door and See All the People: Reporters and paparazzi are at the school and Colin Firth's character just happens to stands nude at the window of the headmistress' room.